TheCuriousWolf/unity_ros_teleoperation/README.md

 # Unity ROS Teleoperation Project

 This repo contains a series of components for Unity XR teleoperation with ROS integration.
-On the ROS side, the custom [TCP Endpoint](https://github.com/leggedrobotics/ROS-TCP-Endpoint) is needed in the catkin_ws.
+On the ROS side, the custom [TCP Endpoint](https://github.com/leggedrobotics/ROS-TCP-Endpoint) needs to be run from the ROS system.
+This repo is a Unity project designed to be build for Quest VR headsets.
+For information on setting up Unity and opening this project [Unity Quickstart](docs/unity.md), and for Quest information see [Quest Quickstart](docs/quest.md).

 ## Components